eftieell/intro_programming_2/src/chapters/files_and_data/file_open_read_close.md

 - Read the lines with a loop:

+    With this technique, we don't save all of the contents into a list up-front, and instead read one line at a time, processing as we go.

     ```python
     for line in some_file:
-        # The variable line (type str) contains the next line in the file
+        # The variable 'line' (type str) contains the next line in the file.
-        # Code to process each line goes here
+        # The code to process each line goes here.
-        # You might need to strip the terminating '\n' from each line
+        # You might need to strip the terminating '\n' from each line.
-        # There might be final empty lines of just '\n'
+        # And there might be final empty lines of just '\n', so make sure to process those correctly.
     ```

-- Use a context manager, which combines opening/reading/closing within one organized block.
+- Use a context manager, which combines opening/reading/closing within one organized block:

     This makes for more readable and organized code and is the preferred technique.

     ```python
     with open(...) as some_file:
-        # All code involving the file 'some_file' goes here
+        # All code involving the file 'some_file' goes here, using a loop for multi-line files.
-    # No need to close file, it is closed automatically at end of indented block
+        # No need to close the file, since it is closed automatically at end of the indented block.
     ```

  ## Closing files